MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Run-sample-order-from-BigCommerce.md

 1. Select **Save & close**.

 ## Create an Order in BigCommerce portal:

+To create an order from BigCommerce backoffice experience to Intelligent Order Management, follow these steps.

 1. Login to BigCommerce store account that you had set up.
 2. Under **Orders** select **Add**